takanory/slides/20200510pyconhk/PITCHME.md

 * Jan 2011: first PyCon in Japan
 * Event name: "PyCon mini JP"
-* 私も初回からスタッフ
+  * "mini" = trial event
 * 1 Day, 7 Talks, 4 Sponsors, 136 Participants

 Note:
 * In January 2011, we held first PyCon in Japan
-* We named the event PyCon mini JP, because...
+* We named the event PyCon mini JP.
+  * We added the word "mini" to indicate it was a trial event.
 * It was a small event with 1 day, ... and 136 participants.

-+++?image=20200510pyconhk/images/pyconminijp.png
+Then the event was a success.

++++?image=20200510pyconhk/images/pyconminijp.png&size=100% auto

+Note:
+* This is our PyCon mini JP website.

 +++